HubReb/mmt_foil_exp/results_compact.md

     * index 655
     * index 678
     * 245
+* interestingly, textual attention takes a dive for index 678 while image attention rises (replacement of nn), *but* this does not apply for all nn replacement (correlation more likely than causality)
 * index 245 and 138 are thus resistent to both foil words and word ablations -> very easy?
 * foil words instances with effect